 Aircraft ordered from Fort Collins Interagency Dispatch will operate on VHF radio frequencies and not the DTRS.
 The incident MUST have VHF communications in place when ordering aircraft.
-The VFIRE frequencies are available for use for this purpose.
-Aircraft that cannot communicate with ground forces will not engage in suppression operations.
+VHF channel required to communicate with interagency aircraft and channel frequency will be determined by Ft.
+Collins Interagency Dispatch.

 The DFPC sponsors a State of Colorado Aviation Program, including fixed wing and rotor wing assets, for use on wildland fires within the State of Colorado.
 These assets have home bases, but frequently move locations to preposition in areas of risk.
-Requests to have State of Colorado aviation assets moved to cover a specific area (such as Adams County) should be made by local cooperators through the DFPC Regional FMO.
-Requests on wildfires for all state aviation resources, except the Multi-Mission Aircraft will be made through FTC Dispatch".
+Requests to have State of Colorado aviation assets moved to cover a specific area (such as Adams County) should be made by local cooperators through the DFPC Regional BC.
+Requests on wildfires for all state aviation resources, except the Multi-Mission Aircraft will be made through FTC Dispatch.